sydneykmoy/cs506-final-project/README.md

 ### Stock Prices:
-* Kaggle Dataset of Tesla Stock Prices from 2010 to 2025:
+Kaggle Dataset of Tesla Stock Prices from 2010 to 2025:
   * https://www.kaggle.com/datasets/iamtanmayshukla/tesla-stocks-dataset

+  * This dataset (when downloaded from Kaggle) consists of three separate CSV files.
+      * TSLA-2.csv contains stock prices from 2010-06-29 to 2024-08-22.
+      * HistoricalData_1726367135218.csv contains stock prices from 09/15/2014 to 09/13/2024.
+      * tsla_2025.csv contains stock prices from 2010-06-28 to 2025-01-17.
+      *
+    * Due to tsla_2025.csv being the most comprehensive, that is the csv file used to create our new dataset.

+    * Data Fields:
+      * Date (year/mm/dd)
+      * Open
+      * High
+      * Low
+      * Close
+      * Adjusted Close
+      * Volume

 ## Modeling The Data